lightningrodlabs/acorn/acorn-ontology-of-clarity.md

   pool their own inference the way they pool the tree itself.

 None of these change the ontology.
-They extend its reach: more of the loop running at machine speed, more surfaces speaking to the same structure, more contexts where the four elements can do their work.
+They extend its reach: more of the loop running at machine speed, more agents holding the build to its commitments, more surfaces speaking to the same structure, more contexts where the four elements can do their work.

 ---